Right Arrow

 • Internal vs. External Activities: Internal activities include tasks like removing/installing molds, adjusting machine settings, and cleaning machines.
 External activities encompass retrieving/preparing parts, assembling fixtures, and other tasks that can be performed while equipment is still running the previous job.

-• OEE (Overall Equipment Effectiveness): A comprehensive metric measuring machine, production line, or facility efficiency by combining three factors: availability, performance, and quality.
-OEE delivers a complete view of production effectiveness beyond simple output measurements.
+• OEE (Overall Equipment Effectiveness): A metric measuring machine, production line, or facility efficiency by combining three factors: availability, performance, and quality.
+OEE provides a complete view of production effectiveness beyond simple output measurements.

 The real cost of inefficient changeovers in manufacturing

-Production supervisors face mounting pressure as changeover inefficiencies compound across shifts.
-Plant managers find that changeover times routinely triple during night shifts, with SKU proliferation demanding 50-200+ product switches weekly (Source: Spot AI).
-This creates a cascade of operational challenges that directly impact key performance metrics.
+Operations managers face mounting pressure as changeover inefficiencies compound across shifts.
+They find that changeover times routinely triple during night shifts, with SKU proliferation demanding 50-200+ product switches weekly (Source: Spot AI).
+This creates a series of operational hurdles that directly affect performance metrics.

 Beyond direct costs, inefficient changeovers create ripple effects throughout the operation: